splunk/attack_data/total_replay/readme.md

     export SPLUNK_HEC_TOKEN= <SPLUNK_HEC_TOKEN>
     ```

+10. Make sure HEC token is set to "Enabled" in Splunk server (Settings → Data Inputs → HTTP Event Collector).

+11. Confirm the HEC listener port is enabled, typically 8088, using HTTPS.

+12. Update your firewall settings to allow inbound connections on port 8088, otherwise your data sender will not be able to reach Splunk.

 ### Windows OS:

 We recommend using the Windows Subsystem for Linux (WSL).
 You can find a tutorial [here](https://learn.microsoft.com/en-us/windows/wsl/install).
 After installing WSL, you can follow the steps described in the Linux section.